Sample Settlement and Release Agreement

-FOR AND IN CONSIDERATION of the payment to me/us at this time of the sum of $475,000, I, being of lawful age, do hereby release, acquit and forever discharge Francis Mueller and all other persons, firms and corporations who might be liable for the harm done to me on November 1, 2016 in a motor vehicle accident collision near Chester Street and Madison Street Baltimore, Maryland.
+FOR AND IN CONSIDERATION of the payment to me/us at this time of the sum of $475,000, I, being of lawful age, do hereby release, acquit and forever discharge Francis Mueller and all other persons, firms, and corporations who might be liable for the harm done to me on February 1, 2021, in a motor vehicle accident collision near Chester Street and Madison Street Baltimore, Maryland.

-I declare and represent that the injuries sustained are permanent and progressive and that recovery is uncertain and indefinite, and in making this release and agreement it is understood and agreed that I rely wholly upon my own judgment, belief and knowledge of the nature, extent and duration of said injuries.
-I have not been influenced to any extent whatever in making this release by any representations or statements regarding said injuries, or regarding any other matters, made by the persons, firms or corporations who are hereby released, or by any person or persons representing him or them, or by any physician or surgeon by him or them employed.
+I declare and represent that the injuries sustained are permanent and progressive and that recovery is uncertain and indefinite, and in making this release and agreement it is understood and agreed that I rely wholly upon my own judgment, belief, and knowledge of the nature, extent and duration of said injuries.
+I have not been influenced to any extent whatever in making this release by any representations or statements regarding said injuries, or regarding any other matters, made by the persons, firms, or corporations who are hereby released, or by any person or persons representing him or them, or by any physician or surgeon by him or them employed.

-It is further understood and agreed that this settlement is the compromise of a doubtful and disputed claim, and that the payment is not to be construed as an admission of liability on the part of Francis Mueller, by whom liability is expressly denied.
+It is further understood and agreed that this settlement is the compromise of a doubtful and disputed claim and that the payment is not to be construed as an admission of liability on the part of Francis Mueller, by whom liability is expressly denied.